aws-amplify/amplify-flutter/infra-gen2/readme.md

 To create and deploy backends run: `$ dart run tool/deploy_gen2.dart`

+This will:

-This will run the amplify sandbox command in each folder under `/backends`
+1. Run the amplify sandbox command in each folder under `/backends`
+2. Combine multiple backend outputs for a given category into `amplifyEnvironments`
+3. Copy and distribute the `amplify_outputs.dart` to example apps
+4. Create and upload the config files to respective S3 buckets for CI use

 ## Deploying the Infra Stack